dursunkokturk/React-JS-Project-Add-Course-Name-Price-And-Course-Search--Redux-Toolkit-Multiple-Slice-Usage/README.md

+# Purpose Of The Project
+Using the form that appears on the screen, after adding the course name, content and price information, make it appear in the list of my courses below the form.

+# Creating the Project
+First we need to create the project.
+We use the following line of code to create the project.
+### npx create-react-app projectadi
+### npx create-react-app course

+# Redux Setup in Project
+Since we will use our own database, we create an api folder in the project folder.
+We create a db.json file in the api folder and enter the data into it.
+### npx install @reduxjs/toolkit
+### npx install @react/redux

+# Find Setup for CSS Operations in Project
+### finding npx install

+# Adding Multiple Courses to the Course List in a Project
+Using the slice in the Reactjs tool package, we can add more than one course.

+# Connecting to Database in Project
+We use Json Server to connect to the database.
+We install Json Server integrated into the project folder.
+### npm install -g json-server

+# Running Json Server to Connect to Database.
+### json-server --watch filename/databaseadi
+### json-server --watch api/db.json

+# Map Method Usage
+Using the map method, we print the data into the component via id information

 # Projenin Amacı
 Ekranda görünen formu kullanarak kurs adını içeriği ve fiyat bilgisini ekleme işleminden sonra formun altındaki kurlarım listesinde görünmesini sağlamak.